 The ABE programs are instructional programs designed to help adult learners master the skills and content necessary to enhance their employability skills by improving their ability to speak, read, or write the English language and by increasing their ability to function effectively in society.
-These courses can help adult learners prepare to enroll in the Adult High School Diploma Program or prepare for an administration of the GED[®].
+These courses can help adult learners prepare to enroll in the Adult High School Diploma Program or prepare for an administration of the GED®.

 For more information regarding Adult Basic Education, please call (671) 735-6010 ext.
-5415, 6013, or 6014 or email at adulteducation@guamcc.edu.
+5415 or email at gccadulteducation@guamcc.edu.